ropensci/rtweet/README.md

 R package for collecting Twitter data via Twitter's REST and stream API's.

-More technical description: An implementation of calls designed to extract and organize Twitter data via Twitter's REST and stream API's.
-Functions formulate GET and POST requests and convert response objects to more user friendly structures, e.g., data frames or lists.
-Specific consideration is given to functions designed to return tweets, friends, and followers.

 Key features

 - Gather **tweet** data by searching `search_tweets()` past tweets or